To find out more, including how to control cookies, see here:

 2 Vattenfall is facilitating decentralised energy generation for both private customers and business customers.
 This will result in new energy services where Vattenfall provides solutions for our customers’ needs, enabling them to generate and consume their own solar PV electricity.

-Vattenfall already has a solar farm at the Parc Cynog wind farm in Wales, inaugurated in 2016, with a total output of 5 megawatts (MW), enough to supply 1,440 homes in Wales with household electricity.
+Finally, Vattenfall already has a solar farm at the Parc Cynog wind farm in Wales.
+It inaugurating in 2016, with a total output of 5 megawatts (MW).
+Which is enough to supply 1,440 homes in Wales with household electricity.

-Vattenfall has applied for permits for several other solar farms which will be combined with wind farms.
-The combination of the two brings several synergies, like combined grid use and the benefits of good relations with the authorities, land owners and other stakeholders.
-Vattenfall is looking into upcoming possibilities for large-scale solar in other countries, for example the next auction rounds in Germany.
+In addition, Vattenfall has applied for permits for several other solar farms.
+All which combining with wind farms.
+Because combining the two brings several synergies is enormous.
+That’s because like combined grid use and the benefits of good relations with the authorities.
+As well as land owners and other stakeholders.
+Vattenfall is looking into upcoming possibilities for large-scale solar in other countries.
+For example the next auction rounds in Germany.

-In the decentral solar sector Vattenfall has started offerings in several markets.
-In Sweden, solar PV is offered within services such as InHouse for companies and tenant-owner housing associations.
-A leasing model for B2B customers is offered in Germany and Netherlands.
-Moreover, Vattenfall is offering roof-top solar for housing societies and tenants in the so-called Mieterstrom concept in Germany.
+In conclusion and in the decentral solar sector Vattenfall has started offerings in several markets.
+Furthermore and in Sweden, solar PV is offered within services.
+That’s such as InHouse for companies and tenant-owner housing associations.
+So a leasing model for B2B customers is offered in Germany and Netherlands.
+Moreover, Vattenfall is offering roof-top solar for housing societies and tenants.
+Finally and all located in the so-called Mieterstrom concept in Germany.